 “The opioid epidemic continues to devastate families and communities across our state,” said Governor Murphy.
 “As we combat this crisis, it is critical that we use data-driven, evidence-based strategies to support individuals suffering from addiction and help them get on the path to recovery.”

-It has been shown that states that have medical cannabis programs tend to have less opioid prescriptions filled.
+It has been shown that states that have medical cannabis programs tend to have fewer opioid prescriptions filled.

 Today I announced new initiatives to fight the opioid epidemic, including removing the requirement for prior authorization for Medication Assisted Treatment (MAT) and adding opioid addiction as an eligible condition to our medical marijuana program.https://t.co/Uswebrrqi8 pic.twitter.com/BTnNi5zfHd— Governor Phil Murphy (@GovMurphy) January 23, 2019

-Gov. Murphy shared his robust plan for combatting NJ’s opioid epidemic:
+Gov. Murphy shared his robust plan for combatting NJ’s opioid epidemic with Medical Cannabis:

 1. Increasing access to evidence-based prevention and treatment programs in our communities;